Film Spoilers and

 Trevor Was Involved in a Deadly Hit-and-Run Accident That Killed a Young Boy A Year Earlier.
 His Subconscious Was Reminding Him of His Suppressed Guilt Through Distorted Memories and Thoughts.
 An Imaginary Friend Named Ivan (A Product of Trevor's Troubled Mind) Was Stalking Him, Sending Malicious Messages, And Threatening to Kill Him.
 Trevor Turned Himself In

-This perplexing, suspenseful psychological thriller from Brad Anderson, similar in part to Fight Club (1999) and Memento (2000), told of insomniac drill-press machinist Trevor Reznik (Christian Bale in a distressing, emaciated role that required him to lose over 60 pounds), who hadn't slept for about one year -- the first line of the film hinted at the theme: "Who are you?"
+This perplexing, suspenseful psychological thriller from Brad Anderson was similar in part to Fight Club (1999) and Memento (2000).
+The first line of the film hinted at the theme: "Who are you?"
+Its taglines were:

 The grim, weakened, zombie-like Trevor went on a quest to discover who he was, what traumatic thing or event caused him to be the way he was, and why things were going from bad to worse.
 The viewer was trapped within Trevor's mind and point-of-view, so it was difficult to answer lots of the film's questions: